Neil925/CrazyPills/README.md

 List<PillEffectType> PillEffects (All by default)
 Description: A list of possible pill effects that are allowed to occur.

+Boolean AllowSCPTeleportation (true by default)
+Description: Whether or not SCPs are included in teleportation events.

 Integer WarheadStartStopChance (10 by default)
 Description: If "WarheadStatStop" is true, this dictates the percentage chance of the warhead starting/stopping with the event.